simon0191/OnlinePythonTutor/wishlist.md

   - especially useful for large function/class/module/type definitions, which are largely boilerplate and irrelevant to the core lessons of the code
   - this can go a long way toward preventing information overload
   - June 2018: implemented a simpler version as #pythontutor_hide and #pythontutor_hide_type annotations for Python in [pg_logger.py](v5-unity/pg_logger.py) ([video demo](https://www.youtube.com/watch?v=Mxt9HZWgwAM&list=PLzV58Zm8FuBL2WxxZKGZ6j1dH8NKb_HYI&index=6))
-- more advanced navigation through execution steps. e.g.,:
+- more advanced navigation through execution steps like a debugger. e.g.,:
   - click a line of code to jump to where it is next executed
   - set breakpoints by clicking on gutter instead of directly on the code
-  - debugger-style stepping into and out of function calls
+  - debugger-style stepping into and out of function calls (as well as skipping entire function calls, like "step over")
+  - variable watchpoints so that you can navigate to the next step in which the given variable changes
+  - maybe see [Pernosco](https://pernos.co/) for inspiration
 - drag-and-drop of visualization elements to let the user define custom ad-hoc layouts, and then remembering those positions across similar executions
   - 2020-02-06: implemented first draft as a "Customize visualization" pane at the bottom of the visualizer; it's limited in that it does *not* remember positions across multiple executions.
 Similarly, it also doesn't remember them when you share via URL or live chat with others in a shared session.
 Challenges to implementing this:
     - when you edit the code too much, then objects can be totally different, so what you think is heap_object_1 or whatever can turn out to be a completely different object on the next execution; there's no generally good way to do this! so punt. a simpler example is if you switch the order of 2 statements that define objects; then what the system thinks is object 1 and 2 will flip, i think: e.g., "x = [1,2,3]; y = [4,5,6]"